 - Internal attributes defined by ChartMogul

-- Metadata imported automatically from your billing system (Stripe and Chargebee customer metadata is imported automatically).
+- Metadata imported from your billing system (such as the customer metadata imported from Stripe and Chargebee)

-You can learn more about attributes and how to add them to your users in our customer attributes documentation.
+Learn more about custom attributes and how to add them to customers.

-- Date – is on, is after, is before, is on or after, is on or before, is between, is present, is not present
+- Date — on, after, before, on or after, on or before, between, is present, is present, is not present

-- Tags – has at least one of, has none of, has all of, is present, is not present
+- Tag — has at least one of, has none of, has all of, is present, is not present

 - String — is, is not, contains, does not contain, is present, is not present

 Working with Segments